-Log in to NIACC eLearning courses using ANGEL via MyNIACC.
+Log in to NIACC online courses using Canvas via TrojanHome.
 It is the same login username and password as used for NIACC lab computers.
-This will give you access to your NIACC e-mail, ANGEL and ICCOC courses (see below).
+This will give you access to your NIACC email, Canvas and ICCOC courses (see below).

 If required, you must purchase the Access Code with the book from the NIACC BookZone.

-PLEASE check your NIACC email regularly.
-Most NIACC instructors will require that you use your NIACC Internet e-mail for all class communications.
-All NIACC students have a NIACC Internet e-mail account.
-The same username and password is used for NIACC e-mail, ANGEL online courses and logging on to the computers in a NIACC computer lab.
+Check your NIACC email regularly.
+Most NIACC instructors will require that you use your NIACC Internet email for all class communications.
+All NIACC students have a NIACC email account.
+Your NIACC username and password are used for NIACC email, Canvas, and logging into your TrojanHome page or a NIACC computer lab.
 In most cases your NIACC username is your first initial, middle initial and entire last name.
-For instance, John B. Smith would have a username of JBSMITH and his e-mail address is email@example.com.
+For instance, John B. Smith would have a username of JBSMITH and his email address is firstname.lastname@example.org.
 In some cases a random number may be added on the end.
 For instance Jeff B. Smith may have a username of JBSMITH216.

-Many courses use the “Discussion Forum” built in to ANGEL or ICCOC courses.
+Many courses use the “Discussion Forum” built into Canvas.
 Once the course starts, you can receive discussion “postings” made by the instructor and other students–and you can post to them.
-A posting to the discussion forum is viewable by the instructor and all students in the class.
+A post to the discussion forum is viewable by the instructor and all students in the class.
 It is similar to holding a discussion in a traditional class with the advantage that you will have an opportunity to read and respond to every question or comment if you so choose or ask a question of anyone in the class.
 You always have an opportunity to participate in a discussion.
 No special software is required to access the discussion forum other than your web browser.
-You may find the discussion forum is your best resource for information on a topic–you might even meet a new pen-pal!
-Not all NIACC Online classes use the ANGEL discussion forum.

 Technical Requirements For Online Courses

-Pop-Up Blockers – If you have a program installed on your computer or your browser settings are set to not allow “pop-up windows” to display you will not be able to take the ANGEL quizzes and tests.
+If your computer or your browser settings are set to not allow “pop-up windows” to display you may not be able to access some content.
 Pop-up blockers are sometimes used to prevent unwanted advertisements from appearing in a “pop-up window”.
-You must disable pop-up blockers when you are using ANGEL or configure the pop-up blocker to allow pop-ups from angel.niacc.edu.
-You may have several pop-up blockers which need to be modified.
-For instance they may be turned on in your web browser, the Yahoo toolbar, the Google toolbar, the MSN toolbar and more.
+You may need to disable pop-ups or configure the pop-up blocker to allow pop-ups for certain web pages.

 Acrobat Reader / Adobe Reader Get Acrobat Reader